-(Figures 3, 5 and 6).
-Over central MB there is a strong horizontal shear zone delineating waters to the west where southward transport of offshore waters dominate and those to the east where northward transport of shelf water dominates, suggesting more rapid flushing of surface MB waters.
-Given the distribution of denser water masses throughout the southwestern Ross Sea (Orsi and Wiederwohl, 2009), this flushing not only reduces surface residence time over the bank, but likely contributes to the deepening of the surface mixed layer.
-Near the seafloor, the density profiles over MB show a thicker, more homogenous bottom mixed layer that is more distinct from the waters just above.
-This indicates that the vertical fluxes from this layer may be more inhibited than those observed over PB.
-This is consistent the theoretical scaling estimates for the vertical height scale of these layers given the stronger tides over MB (Padman et. al., 2003; Padman et. al., 2009; Simpson and Hunter, 1974).
-These stronger currents are also likely responsible for the more scoured surface sediments observed around and over MB.
+451 (Figures 3, 5 and 6).
+Over central MB there is a strong horizontal shear zone delineating 452 waters to the west where southward transport of offshore waters dominate and those to 453 the east where northward transport of shelf water dominates, suggesting more rapid 454 flushing of surface MB waters.
+Given the distribution of denser water masses throughout 455 the southwestern Ross Sea (Orsi and Wiederwohl, 2009), this flushing not only reduces 456 surface residence time over the bank, but may also contribute to the deepening of the 457 surface mixed layer.
+Near the seafloor, the density profiles over MB show a thicker, 458 more homogenous bottom mixed layer that is more distinct from the waters just above.
+459 The buoyancy frequency, used as a proxy of water column stability, within this bottom 460 layer is uniformly less than 0.8 cycles hr-1.
+Just above the homogenous bottom layer there is a sharp increase in buoyancy frequency to 2 cycles hr-1.
+In contrast, over PB a 461 similar increase in buoyancy frequency (0.5 to 1.8 cycles $hr^{-1}$ ) is more gradual and spread 462 463 evenly throughout the entire bottom layer.
+The sharp increase in buoyancy frequency 464 above the more homogeneous bottom layer over MB suggests that this bottom layer is 465 more isolated from the waters above compared to the more gradual and continuous 466 increase observed over PB.
+This difference in the density structure and stability of the 467 bottom layer over each bank is consistent with the theoretical estimates for the vertical 468 height scale of these layers given the stronger tides over MB (Padman et. al., 2003; 469 Padman et. al., 2009; Simpson and Hunter, 1974).
+These stronger currents are also likely 470 responsible for the more scoured surface sediments observed around and over MB.

 The predominance of sandy sediments over MB are not expected to be strong sources of reduced Mn or Fe because of higher oxygen penetration into these porous sediments.
-The consolidated clays at the top of MB are also not strong sources of reduced Mn or Fe (see Hatta et al., this issue).
-This can be explained by a smaller accumulation of particulate organic carbon, which supplies the reducing equivalents, to these sediments because of strong scouring, and also because compacted clays have low permeability due to the high tortuosity of clays, potentially impeding diffusion of reduced Mn or Fe from these sediments.
-The silty sediments found over some stations on PB should be more conducive to dissimilatory reduction of Mn and Fe, since they are composed primarily of diatom ooze and are thus rich in organic carbon, and also have higher permeability than clays, but are not so permeable that oxygen can penetrate.
-Indeed, bottom concentrations of dissolved Mn were generally higher over PB than MB (Hatta et al., this issue).
-Further, bottom water concentrations of dissolved Fe over the western flank of PB were higher when the tidal flow was in the offshore direction, pointing to benthic sources of dissolved Fe from silty sediments further inshore (Figure 1).
-Based on sediment characteristics, PB would be expected to have stronger benthic sources of dissolved Fe.
+The consolidated clays at the top of MB are also not strong sources of reduced

+474 Mn or Fe (see Hatta et al., this issue).
+This can be explained by a smaller accumulation 475 of particulate organic carbon, which supplies the reducing equivalents, to these sediments 476 because of strong scouring, and also because compacted clays have low permeability due 477 to the high tortuosity of clays, potentially impeding diffusion of reduced Mn or Fe from 478 these sediments.
+The silty sediments found over some stations on PB should be more 479 conducive to dissimilatory reduction of Mn and Fe, since they are composed primarily of 480 diatom ooze and are thus rich in organic carbon, and also have higher permeability than 481 clays, but are not so permeable that oxygen can penetrate.
+Indeed, bottom concentrations 482 of dissolved Mn were generally higher over PB than MB (Hatta et al., this issue).
+483 Further, bottom water concentrations of dissolved Fe over the western flank of PB were 484 higher when the tidal flow was in the offshore direction, pointing to benthic sources of 485 dissolved Fe from silty sediments further inshore (Figure 1).
+Based on sediment 486 characteristics, PB would be expected to have stronger benthic sources of dissolved Fe.